Kate Hawkesby: Fullers360's Waiheke Island ferry a useless service

 They're a feisty bunch, extremely active politically - they vote in local body elections in huge numbers - they're extremely vested in what happens to and for them.
 They've been fighting Fullers forever - and not getting anywhere.

-Hope was at hand when the Government showed an element of interest in their plight a couple of months back and said they'd "look at" whether they'd pull Fullers out from the auspices of Auckland Transport.
+Hope was at hand when the Government showed an element of interest in their plight a couple of months back and said they'd "look at" whether they'd put Fullers under the control of Auckland Transport (currently Fullers is exempt from such supervision).

-A useless service run by a company managed by a useless transport body is serving no one.
+Because a useless service is serving no one.

 So public meetings were held, media turned up, the Mayor sounded exercised.